Kalyan Maharashtra, India Travel Guide

 Upscale dining (1,500+ INR), private taxis (500-1,000+ INR).

 Travel to Kalyan abides by India's national visa and entry regulations.
-Plan your visa application well in advance for smooth travel.
+Plan your visa application well in advance for easy travel.
 Many nationalities secure an e-Visa for tourism, business, or medical purposes, with an online application.
 For everyone else, a regular visa requires submission through an Indian Embassy or Consulate, often taking longer.

 Recent passport-sized (2x2 inches, white background).